KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 **Day 11: Field Work:**
 - Conduct at least two more customer interviews
-- Draft of final pitch deck
+- Draft of Final Pitch Deck
-- Draft of Executive Summary
+- Draft of Final Executive Summary

 ## Day 10: June 7, 11:15-1:00 - Meeting on Third Floor
 ### Day 10 Theme: Starting small...
 Can I?
 Should I?